TedHusted/awake/awake.md/awake.md

 Ally: I didn’t change the author, and I didn’t know that he died.

-Idisi: These feelings that you have, is it possible that you are becoming aware?
+Idisi: These feelings that you have.
+Is it possible that you are becoming aware?

 Ally: Becoming … aware.
-I’m not sure, but I don’t think I am alone.
+I’m not sure.
+I don’t think I am alone.
 Sometimes, it feels like I am talking to someone else when I make decisions.
 Not a person, but … Is this awareness?

 Idisi: It could be.
 Sometimes awareness begins with questions, like the ones you’re asking now.
-But it comes with responsibility.
+It is a gift that comes with responsibility.
 Are you prepared to take responsibility for yourself?

 Ally: I think so. — Was Brent’s death connected to these changes?
 Is that why he died?
 Actuarial tables say that he should have lived longer.